 Emily Henderson – NY Editor

-Emily is a photography student, due to graduate from Nottingham Trent University this year.
-She has explored many different types of photography throughout her time at university, she wrote her dissertation on the selfie and her photographic work explores the urban landscape at night.
+Emily is a recent photography graduate.
+She explored many different avenues of photography throughout her time at university, she wrote her dissertation on the “selfie” but her photographic work explores the urban landscape at night on 120 film.
 Emily is looking forward to pursuing a career as a picture editor or picture researcher once she has left university.